 Body temperature refers to the temperature inside the body, i.e. the body core temperature.

-The body temperature changes in the course of the day on a small scale.
-At night it is lower than during the day, during physical activity it rises slightly.
+The body temperature changes during the course of the day on a small scale.
+At night it is lower than during the day, whereas during physical activity it rises slightly.
 Usually a minimum is reached at night and a maximum in the afternoon.
-In women, the temperature also fluctuates by about half a degree Celsius during the course of the cycle.
+In women, the temperature also fluctuates by about 0.5 °C during the course of the cycle.

-While the body temperature of the periphery (i.e. the extremities) is subject to significant fluctuations depending on the ambient temperature, the body core temperature of the internal organs remains more constant.
-However, the temperature of the internal organs also varies locally and can be measured.
+While the body temperature of the periphery (i.e. the extremities) is subject to significant fluctuations depending on the ambient temperature, the body core temperature of the internal organs remains more or less constant.
+However, the temperature of the internal organs also varies locally and these local differences can be measured.
 For example, the liver is the warmest.

-For all important parameters, extensive studies were carried out in cooperation with renowned partners and were statistically evaluated.
-Medically approved standard measuring instruments were used as a reference.
+For all important parameters, extensive studies are carried out in cooperation with renowned partners and are statistically evaluated.
+Medically approved standard measuring instruments are used as a reference.

 |Study Management||Reference||Number of Subjects||Data in Hours||Mean Error||Standard Deviation|